Registering for Courses

 Students may take a maximum of eight (8) semester credit hours of graduate level courses in other schools or departments at the University of Denver (with the exception of University College) for credit toward their JD degree under the following conditions:

-- The student must have a cumulative law school GPA of at least a 2.7 and must enroll in the College of Law during the semester the student takes a graduate course.
+- The student must have a cumulative law school GPA of at least a 3.0.

 - Prior approval from the Assistant Dean of Student Affairs.
 The student must submit a petition to the Assistant Dean of Student Affairs that verifies the graduate level of the proposed course and that states how the proposed course relates to the intellectual and professional aspirations of the student.
-Students can find this petition in the Student Affairs Office or here
+Students can find this petition in the Registrar’s Office or here.

-Credits taken at University College will be counted towards the JD degree.
+Credits taken at University College will not be counted towards the JD degree.

 Credits from University of Denver graduate courses outside of the law school will not appear on a student’s law transcript, but the courses will reduce the number of credit hours a student must earn to graduate (i.e., a student who takes eight (8) semester hours or the equivalent in other graduate courses must earn 82 credit hours from the College of Law to meet the 90 credit hour graduation requirement.)
 Grades will not be factored into a student’s cumulative GPA.